Harlestone Village Institute

 If you have lots of children attending there is a large childrens playgroung a two minute walk away, equipped with swings, roundabouts, slides and climbing frame.

-There is a separate "pub style" bar and room, which seats about 40 people.
+There is a separate "pub style" bar and room, which includes a traditional skittles table if required and seats about 40 people.

 A new kitchen was installed in 2013, complete with catering size oven, glasswasher and four standard size fridges to keep 100's of bottles or cans cool.